EOSIO/eosio.contracts/telos.free/telos.free.create_rc.md

 ## Action - `{{ telos.free.create }}`

-This human-language contract for the telos.free action CREATE is legally binding and can be used in the event of a dispute.
+This human-language contract for the `telos.free` action `create()` is legally binding and can be used in the event of a dispute.
 Disputes shall be settled through arbitration by Telos Elected Arbitrators as described in the Telos Blockchain Network Operating Agreement and the Telos Blockchain Network Arbitration Rules and Procedures.

 ### Parameters